robsonoduarte/learn-scala/scala-for-the-impatient/scala-maps-tuples/README.md

 Scala Maps and Tuples
 =================

-In this repo, we will learn how to work with Maps and Tuple in Scala, **the topics are**:
+In this repo, we will learn how to work with Maps and Tuples in Scala, **the topics are**: